orbisgis/doc.orbisgis.org/docs/users/plugins.rst

 Official plugins
 ------------------------------------

-In addition of already provided *(by default)* plugins, user can optionnaly add some official OrbisGIS plugins, using the `Plugins manager`_.
+The following plugins are developed by the OrbisGIS team but are not deployed by default.
+To install them, just use the `Plugins manager`_.

 Those plugins are documented in their dedicated GitHub_ repository.
 Here, you can find: